Sometimes it’s Necessary to Stop Payment. Here’s How.

 When You Can Stop Payment

-- If the check has not been cashed or presented for payment at a Shared Service Center location, complete a Stop Payment Form.
+- If the check has not been cashed or presented for payment at a Shared Branch location, complete a Stop Payment Form.
 Stop payment can only be assured after 24 hours.

 - If the ACH item has not cleared your checking or savings account, complete an ACH Stop Payment Form.
 PLEASE NOTE: If we are not provided, or cannot locate, the company ID or financial institution origination information for the disputed item, the stop payment will be placed based on the AMOUNT ONLY.
 The Credit Union cannot be held liable if the amount provided is inaccurate or is changed by the merchant presenting the debit.
 PLEASE NOTE: Merchant MUST be advised by you that you have requested a Stop Payment.

 When You Can’t Stop Payment